FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 # Agenda

 1. What is JavaScript?
-2. How does JS work?
+Why use it?
+How does it work?
-3. Let's create some basic JS programs!
+2. Variables and comments
+3. The window and document "objects"
+4. Arithmetic and comparison operators
+5. Conditionals and loops
-4. Including scripts on a webpage
+6. Including scripts on a webpage and debugging
-5. How to debug JS using your browser

 ---
 template: inverse